7 Cold Connection Jewelry Making Types: Screws, Tabs, Rivets, and More

 A folded join can bring together two sections of metal in a no-solder way.
 Folds can also be riveted closed or combined in millions of ways.
 Combinations of micro and macro folds offer literally thousands of ways to hold together metal edges by tension alone.

 To learn more about cold connection jewelry making, check out Susan Lenart Kazmer’s DVD, Metalwork: Making Cold Connections with Rivets or my DVD, Metalsmith Essentials: Riveting & Cold Connections.
 They are both great ways to learn riveting and other cold connection jewelry making.
-You can also download the free Multi-Metal Cold Connected Bracelet project here on Jewelry Making Daily.
+You can also download the free Multi-Metal Cold Connected Bracelet project here.